eduardpeters/devops-mooc-fi/part3/notes.md

 If the new user needs permissions to write inside the container, the permission change can be performed before switching to the new user (as _root_):
 `RUN chown appuser .`

+## Optimizing image size

+Small image size advantages:

+- Less resources
+- Less time to pull
+- Reduced attack surface area

+Approaches:

+- Small base images
+- Builder pattern
+- Reducing layers

+Each command executed in a Dockerfile is a layer.
+These are cached and rebuilding only re-runs those that have changed.